 Guerilla Filmmaking Tips

 The first lesson of Guerilla Filmmaking is that you should never use the word “Guerilla.”
 Seriously.
-There are so many negative connotations with that word — from the military to politics to subversive, underground movements.
+There are so many negative connotations with that word — from the military, and politics to subversive, underground movements.

 The word Guerilla evokes images of cavemen with spears or Robin Hood using a bow and arrow or some other form of primitive weaponry.
 It’s serious stuff.
 You don’t need that kind of drama in your life, especially when making movies.
 You’re trying to have fun, even if you’re serious about what you’re doing.